-Simple and good, just minutes to make, perhaps it’s nostalgia, but I love this old-fashioned crab dip.
-My Mom put this out for just about every holiday party I can remember and I often do the same.
-It seems sometimes party buffets are so full of hot, ooey, gooey appetizers and lackluster crudites – this little dip fills in the gaps beautifully.
+Simple and good, just minutes to make, perhaps it’s nostalgia, but I love My Mom’s Old Fashioned Crab Dip.
+My Mom put this out for just about every holiday party I can remember, and I know served it sometimes at bridge club, too.
+It seems sometimes these days that party buffets are so full of hot, ooey, gooey appetizers and lackluster crudites – this little dip fills in the gaps beautifully.
 Cool, luscious and flavorful, rich without being over the top.
 That makes this the perfect appetizer any time of the year.
 For most of us, anyway.

 Make sure you have beautifully softened cream cheese so you can very gently fold the crab into the mixture; I put it out on the counter the night before but a quick save would be to microwave the cream cheese on defrost, checking every five seconds or so and stirring as needed.
 You don’t want it hot, just softened.
 The bit of mayo helps keep the cream cheese and so the dip nice and spreadable.

 - 12 ounces cream cheese, softened